Imagine you’re a Hiring Manager and you've narrowed your search to two applicants:

 Most Hiring Managers would say that experience generally wins the day, but in this scenario would Candidate A make your existing team so upset that they look for greener pastures?
 Would Candidate B’s eagerness to learn overcome any lack of experience?

-There is a body of research on the issue and what it shows may surprise you.
+Thankfully, there is a body of research on this issue and what it shows may surprise you.

 Experience or Attitude—What the Research Says